newtdes/newtdes.github.io/_pages/about.md

 Personal Activity
 ======
+* (11/2024) Finish my first project with one of my best friends, Darren Chua
 * (08/2024) Finish a partial replication of paper [(Re-)imag(in)ing Price Trends](https://economics.yale.edu/research/re-imagining-price-trends) with Doris Yang, under the supervision of Prof. Don Noh.
 Code and report will be posted soon!
 * (06/2024) Start my internship at [Good Chain and Sustainable Supplies](https://www.good-chain.com/).
 My internship will last until 08/2024.